 Sandra Dyck curates exhibition on Robert Houle

 Carleton University Art Gallery presents Pahgedenaun, an exhibition celebrating the work of Saulteaux artist Robert Houle.
-The exhibition, which runs January 15 to April 29, 2018, brings together a recent collection of drawings and paintings that explore the traumas Houle experienced as a child, attending the Sandy Bay Residential School.
+The exhibition brings together a recent collection of drawings and paintings that explore the traumas Houle experienced as a child, attending the Sandy Bay Residential School.

 The ACI title Robert Houle: Life & Work by Shirley Madill will be released in May 2018.